mfribeiro53/Favorites-Demo-Multiple-Patterns/DATABASE_SETUP.md

 If the API server can't connect to SQL Server:
 - Check that SQL Server is running
 - Verify Windows Authentication is enabled
-- The app will fall back to mock data and still work

-## 🔄 Fallback Behavior

-The system is designed to be resilient:
-- If API server is down → Uses mock data
-- If database is unavailable → Uses mock data
-- If stored procedure fails → Logs error and continues

-Your Observer and Command patterns work exactly the same regardless of data source!

 ## 🏃‍♂️ Run It Now